copied from http://www.dwheeler.com/secure-class/presentations/Secure-Software-10-Formal-Methods.ppt

 Proof similar to Gödel’s incompleteness theorems

-Fundamental limit on computation
+Fundamental limit on computation12

 But within these theoretical limits,